What can you do to reduce stormwater runoff?

 Pet waste can be a major source of bacteria and excess nutrients in local waters.
+Pet waste is not only harmful to water quality but it can also transmit diseases and parasites to humans and pets.

 How does pet waste affect Lake Champlain’s water quality?